 Many people consider OMC a one-hit-wonder.
 That might be true.
 But this one hit does wonders to an otherwise bland and unpleasant day.

 I’ll Be There for You by The Rembrandts

 I still watch Friends when I’m bored, or when I have no clue what to do.
 But the show’s theme song is as integral to the experience as the rest of all episodes.
 Skipping it on Netflix is a crime!

 All Star by Smash Mouth

-The 2000s had Pitbull and Flo Rida but the 90s had Smash Mouth and The Barenaked Ladies.
-Except the latter two did not depend on heavy beats and sex to sell their music.
+The 2000s had Pitbull and Flo Rida.
+But the 90s had Smash Mouth and the Barenaked Ladies.
+However, the latter two relied on simple beats, and weren’t in bed with EDM.
+Nor did they make sex integral to sell their music.

 The Beautiful Ones by Suede

 Nowadays, I don’t hear a stark difference between European and American music.
 There was a time the sound was distinct.
 One clearly belonging to the former was Suede’s.
 The contrast is too obvious to ignore.
 But both sides are capable of generating a smile on your face.

 Every Morning by Sugar Ray

 Am I the only one who used to have a crush on Mark McGrath?
 He was the cool, down-to-earth, and relaxed guy.
 He was in a band.
 He was easy on the ears (and eyes), and takes your guard down.